Kevin Witt

 Kevin Joseph Witt (born January 5, 1976) is an American former professional baseball player.
-Witt spent parts of five seasons in the major leagues, appearing with the Blue Jays, San Diego Padres, Detroit Tigers and Tampa Bay Devil Rays, most often as a designated hitter.
-He also played parts of two seasons in Japan, spending time with the Yokohama BayStars and Tohoku Rakuten Golden Eagles.
+Witt spent parts of five seasons in Major League Baseball (MLB), appearing with the Toronto Blue Jays, San Diego Padres, Detroit Tigers and Tampa Bay Devil Rays, most often as a designated hitter.
+He also played parts of two seasons in Nippon Professional Baseball (NPB), spending time with the Yokohama BayStars and Tohoku Rakuten Golden Eagles.

 Early life

 Witt was born in High Point, North Carolina, to Daniel Melvin Witt and his wife, Jean Marie Mechlinski Witt.
-He has two older brothers, Daniel Melvin Witt, Jr. and David Michael Witt.
+He has two older brothers, Daniel Melvin Witt Jr. and David Michael Witt.
 He attended Bishop Kenny High School in Jacksonville, Florida.